input-output-hk/plutus-pioneer-program/docs/week1.rst

 The way it works is by adding signatures to transactions.

 In transaction 1, Alice's signature has to be added to the transaction.
 In transaction 2, both Alice and Bob need to sign the transaction.
+Incidentally, this second, more complex, transaction cannot be done in Daedalus, so you would need to use the CLI for this.

 Everything explained so far is just about the UTxO model, not the (E)UTxO model.

-The extended part comes in when we talk about smart contracts, so in order to understand that, let's concentrate on the consumption of Alice's UTxO of 100 ADA by Tx 1.
+The extended part comes in when we talk about smart contracts, so in order to understand that, let's concentrate on the consumption of Alice's UTxO of 100 ADA.

 .. figure:: img/5.png
-   :alt: Image 5
+   :alt: Alice's UTxO as an Input (Blue Line)

 In the UTxO model, the validation that decides whether the transaction that this input belongs to is allowed to consume the UTxO, relies on